 For our reassessment of poverty in Uganda using spatially disaggregated poverty lines, we will calculate welfare using the four waves of the Uganda National Panel Survey (UNPS).
 The UNPS is a multi-topic panel household survey started by UBOS in 2009/10.
 However, the 2009/10 sample was essentially a subset of 3,123 households that were interviewed as part of the 2005/06 Uganda National Household Survey (UNHS 2005/06), a nationally representative survey that covered 6,775 households.
 As such, the first wave of the panel comprises the UNHS 2005/06 data of this subsample of 3,123 households.
 After the second wave of 2009/10, the survey was repeated annually.
 Currently data are available for a third round covering the 2010/11 agricultural year and a fourth round covering the 2011/12 agricultural year.
 The UNPS is conducted in two visits to better capture agricultural outcomes associated with the two cropping seasons of the country.

-For the construction of the utility-consistent poverty thresholds elaborated on in the previous section, we will use the 2012/13 Uganda National Household Survey (UNHS 2012/13).
+For the construction of the utility-consistent poverty thresholds elabourated on in the previous section, we will use the 2012/13 Uganda National Household Survey (UNHS 2012/13).
 Just as the UNHS 2005/06, the UNHS 2012/13 is nationally representative, covering 6,888 households.
 We choose this survey because it is the most recent one available, and the construction of utility-consistent poverty lines requires a sufficiently large sample, with sufficient observations in each spatial domain.
 After some experimentation, we ended up using six spatial domains (Kampala, Rural central, Rural East, Rural North, Rural West, and Other Urban).
 The results are presented in Table 2.

+[insert Table 2 about here]

 The poverty headcounts we obtain using six spatial domains are much higher than the official ones.
 While part of the divergence may be explained by various differences between approaches (eg. official estimates scale household consumption expenditure by adult equivalent units, while we use per capita expenditures; we use a much more recent dataset underlying the poverty line estimates, etc.), spatial disaggregation seems to make the largest difference.
 In Van Campenhout et al (2014), we compare poverty lines and poverty estimates based on the 2012/13 data, contrasting figures generated using one and six spatial domains.
 We find that our method using one spatial domain actually leads to a lower poverty estimate than the official one, while allowing for spatial disaggregation leads to substantially higher estimates of poverty.
-The reductions in poverty over time also seems more modest than the official ones, with an overall reduction in poverty between 2005/06 and 2012/13 of about one quarter, echoing concerns raised by Daniels and Minot (2015), who argue that the original 1993 poverty lines may have increased too little to keep pace with inflation.
+The reductions in poverty over time also seems more modest than the official ones, with an overall reduction in poverty between 2005/06 and 2012/13 of about one-quarter, echoing concerns raised by Daniels and Minot (2015), who argue that the original 1993 poverty lines may have increased too little to keep pace with inflation.
 We also see that the largest reduction the number of people living below the poverty line happened between 2011/12 and 2012/13.